Things to do on an April Weekend

 Things to Do at the Weekend in April

-It’s the last days of March as I write and we’ve had all sorts of weather in Scotland, but very few signs of Spring 😭
+It’s the last days of March as I write and we’ve had all sorts of weather in Scotland, with Spring pretty late to the party this year – but finally it feels like it’s making an appearance. 🥳

-Whatever the weather, it’s definitely time to start planning some springtime activities for the weekends of April.
+Whatever the weather, the days are getting longer and it’s definitely time to start planning some springtime activities for the weekends of April.

 It’s time to start spending more time outdoors, getting your outside space spruced up and ready for warmer weather, going on some gentle springtime adventures, opening the windows wide on a sunny morning, dodging those April showers (and April fools pranks), and watching the world turn greener.